 Author; screenwriter; film producer at Alt Productions with partners, Michael Alden and Michael Kuciak.
-Ian is the co-author with Dacre Stoker of the international best seller Dracula The Un-Dead, the official sequel to Bram Stoker's 1897 novel Dracula, with over 2 million copies sold worldwide; best Seller Lists in U.S.; #1 in France, Germany and Spain; nominated for Best First Horror Novel by The Thriller Awards.
-He contributed to renowned Fulbright scholar, Professor Radu Florescu's book, In Search Of Frankenstein, has written comedic bits for Doctor Dre and Ed Lover's hit show, Yo!
-MTV Raps and for their top rated New York radio shows on HOT 97, LA's KKBT The Beat and NY's Power 105.1, where he was a recurring character of The Renaissance Man.
+Ian is the co-author with Dacre Stoker of the international bestseller Dracula The Un-Dead, the official sequel to Bram Stoker's 1897 novel Dracula, with over 2 million copies sold worldwide; Best Seller Lists in the U.S.; #1 in France, Germany, and Spain; nominated for Best First Horror Novel by The Thriller Awards.
+He contributed to renowned Fulbright scholar, Professor Radu Florescu's book, In Search Of Frankenstein, and has written comedic bits for Doctor Dre and Ed Lover's hit show, Yo!
+MTV Raps and for their top-rated New York radio show on HOT 97, LA's KKBT The Beat, and NY's Power 105.1, where he was a recurring character of The Renaissance Man.
 His new supernatural thriller, Cursed, starring Mickey Rourke and Lindsay Lohan, was inspired by the Black Lives Matter Movement.
-His company has acquired the rights to the life story of Harlem Globetrotter, Andrew Johnson, the story of how the Globetrotters became the first NBA all Black team.
+His company has acquired the rights to the life story of Harlem Globetrotter, Andrew Johnson, about how the Globetrotters became the first NBA all-Black team.
 (B.A.
 New York University's Tisch School of the Arts, where he studied with Stella Adler)

 Cynthia Goodloe Palmer